 Lance Cooper received a B.S. in Physics summa cum laude from the University of Virginia in 1982, and a Ph.D in Physics from the University of Illinois in 1988.
 After a two-year postdoctoral appointment at Bell Labs, Professor Cooper joined the UIUC faculty in 1990.
 From 1993-1995, he was a member of the Defense Science Study Group, which provides analysis for the DOD through the Institute for Defense Analysis.

-Professor Cooper's group has pioneered techniques for using optical spectroscopy to reveal the structure and behavior of novel states of matter in strongly correlated materials.
+Professor Cooper's group uses optical spectroscopy to reveal the properties of and excitations in novel states of matter in strongly correlated materials.
 His group has developed particular expertise in light-scattering experiments on materials under extreme conditions of low temperature, high pressure, and high magnetic field.
 The Cooper group's Raman spectroscopy experiments have shed light on the behavior of matter through various pressure- and magnetic-field-tuned quantum (T~0 K) phase transitions.

 Field- and pressure-tuned spectroscopy of magnetically frustrated and strong spin-lattice coupled materials